TimHopg/obsidian/VS Code Shortcuts.md

 `Ctrl + L` - highlight line
 `Ctrl + D` - delete forwards

+`Double Click` - on filename to permanently open it (i.e. not in preview mode).
+Files in preview mode have their titles in *italics*.

 ### Customisation
 `COMMAND: Developer: Inspect Scope` - to edit specific font colours Make the changes in user JSON file